jmonterrubio/Identify-Fraud-From-Enron-Email/README.md

   	Accuracy: 0.82467	Precision: 0.33729	Recall: 0.32650	F1: 0.33181	F2: 0.32860
   	Total predictions: 15000	True positives:  653	False positives: 1283	False negatives: 1347	True negatives: 11717
   ```
-  So due to a better performance (see the difference in Accuracy and Precission/Recall tradeoff) and the lack of information of SVM I ended up using **Decision Tree Classifier**.
+  So due to a better performance in this case (see the difference in Accuracy and Precission/Recall tradeoff) I ended up using **Decision Tree Classifier**.

 4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?